Sure Start Maternity Grant

 - Universal Credit.

-If you are not entitled to a qualifying award of Child Tax Credit or Universal Credit before your child arrives, it is worth checking whether you may become eligible after the birth (see Sure Start Maternity Grant if your income has gone down if you are currently claiming Tax Credits).
+If you are not entitled to a qualifying award of Child Tax Credit or Universal Credit before your child arrives, it is worth checking whether you may become eligible after the birth, because your entitlement to these benefits will change when you have a child.

 Strict time limits